Foster Bryant Surveying Ltd v Bryant

 is a 2007 UK company law case, concerning the fiduciary duty of directors to avoid conflicts of interest.
-It follows some considerable unrest in the courts about the strictness of the law relating to taking corporate opportunities.
+The timing of the case followed some considerable unrest in the courts about the strictness of the law relating to taking corporate opportunities.

 Facts

-Mr Foster and Mr Bryant were directors of the plaintiff, a surveying company, and pretty much all their work came from a company called Alliance.
+Mr Foster and Mr Bryant were directors of the plaintiff, a surveying company.
+Most of their work came from a company called Alliance.
 Mrs Bryant also worked for the company, until Mr Foster said she was going to be made redundant.
 Unsurprisingly, this made Mr Bryant unhappy.
 He resigned.

 Alliance still wanted both of them to keep working.
 It said that Mr Bryant should still give his services.
 Mr Foster argued that Mr Bryant's services should be contracted out through their company still, not a separate one.
 But he lost the argument.
 Mr Bryant, fully funded by Alliance, set up a new company.
 However this was all done a few days before the resignation had actually taken effect.

 In the light of the preceding events, the company sued Mr Bryant, alleging that he had breached his fiduciary duty during the period between resigning, and his resignation taking contractual effect.
 FBS Ltd (i.e. Mr Foster) sued Mr Bryant for breach of his fiduciary duty of loyalty, and the diversion of corporate opportunities to himself.

 Judgment

-Upholding the judge, the Court of Appeal found there was no breach of fiduciary duty in this case.
+Upholding the High Court ruling, the Court of Appeal found there was no breach of fiduciary duty in this case.

 Rix LJ delivered the principal judgment, starting with the Canadian Supreme Court case, Canadian Aero Service Ltd v O'Malley.
 Here, defendant directors had resigned so that they could take the benefits for themselves of a project that they had been negotiating on behalf of the company.
-Laskin J had held that the defendants were “faithless fiduciaries”, their duties survived resignation, their resignation had been influenced by wanting to get the opportunity, and that they were in breach of trust.
-However, he stressed that he was “not to be taken as laying down any rule of liability to be read as if it were a statute”, but rather the standards of loyalty, good faith and the no-conflict rule should be looked at with reference to all the circumstances.
+Laskin J had held that the defendants were "faithless fiduciaries", their duties survived resignation, their resignation had been influenced by wanting to get the opportunity, and that they were in breach of trust.
+However, he stressed that he was "not to be taken as laying down any rule of liability to be read as if it were a statute", but rather the standards of loyalty, good faith and the no-conflict rule should be looked at with reference to all the circumstances.

-"Among them are the factor of position or office held, the nature of the corporate opportunity, its ripeness, its specificness [sic] and the director's or managerial officer's relation to it, the amount of knowledge possessed, the circumstances in which it was obtained and whether it was special or, indeed even private, the factor of time in the continuation of fiduciary duty where the alleged breach occurs after termination of the relationship with the company, and the circumstances under which the relationship was terminated, that is whether by retirement or resignation or discharge."